Rebecca Lesses, Associate Professor and Coordinator

 JWST 33300 Jewish Mysticism (LA)

 This course traces the history of Jewish mysticism.
 After a brief overview of early Jewish mysticism from the biblical and rabbinic periods, students will concentrate on the medieval flowering of Kabbalah, and its further development in the 16th-century Kabbalah of Safed and Israel and 18th-century Eastern European Hasidism.
 The emphasis will be placed on understanding both the theoretical and experiential aspects of Jewish mysticism and on examining some of the key texts of Jewish mysticism.
 Cross-listed with RLST 33300.
 Students may not receive credit for both RLST 33300 and JWST 33300.
-Prerequisites: Three courses in the humanities or social sciences.
+Prerequisites: Junior standing.
 (Y)

 JWST 34300 Biblical Interpretation in Judaism and Christianity (LA)

 Examines the theological and literary dimensions of reading the Bible in the Jewish and Christian traditions.
 Focuses on the comparative study of Jewish and Christian methodologies for interpreting the Bible.
-Prerequisites: Three courses in the humanities, at least one of which is in English, Jewish studies, or religious studies.
+Prerequisites: Junior standing.
+(Y)

 JWST 35300 Jewish Folk Religion: Magic and Ritual Power (LA)

 Traces the history of the Jewish tradition of ritual power from biblical antiquity through the Middle Ages and through its transformation in the modern world.
 Introduces students to the historical and anthropological study of magic and ritual power, and the relationship between magic and religion.
 Topics covered include the use of amulets and incantations for healing, the relationship between magic and Jewish mysticism, possession, and exorcism in the early modern world, and the persistence of the Jewish magical tradition in the modern era.
-Prerequisites: Three courses in the humanities or social sciences, including one from anthropology, Jewish studies, or religion (or permission from the instructor to waive the requirement).
+Prerequisites: Junior standing.
 (IRR)

 JWST 37500-37501 Selected Topics in Jewish Studies (LA)

 Topics of special interest to students and teachers may be developed under this course heading.
-Prerequisites: 3 courses in the humanities or social sciences.
+Prerequisites: Junior standing.
 Further prerequisites may be added according to topic.
 This course may be repeated for credit when topics change.
 (IRR)

 Attributes: HU, SS